RedisLabs/redislabs-docs/content/kubernetes/re-clusters/create-aa-database.md

 ## Test your database

-The easiest way to test your Active-Active database is to set a key value pair in one database, and retrieve it from the other.
+The easiest way to test your Active-Active database is to set a key-value pair in one database and retrieve it from the other.

 You can connect to your databases with the instructions in [Manage databases]({{<relref "/kubernetes/re-databases/db-controller.md#connect-to-a-database">}}).
 Set a test key with `SET foo bar` in the first database.
 If your Active-Active deployment is working properly, when connected to your second database, `GET foo` should output `bar`.